MathiasRobert/BakeryCRM/README.md

 * [Apollo](https://www.apollographql.com/docs/) - Used in the server to create the graphQL API and in the client to query this API
 * [GraphQL](https://graphql.org/learn/) - Query language for the API

+## Use cases

+All the following use cases have been implemented :
+1. See an overview of all his customers, including their full name, address and the latest time of visit
+2. Adding a new customer to the CRM
+3. See information of an individual customer, including name, last-name, email address (optional), address (optional), a summary of their (maximum) last 10 purchases, the total money they have spent at the bakery in the last year
+4. Edit information of an individual customer
+5. Adding a new purchase to an individual customer

 ## Assumptions made